unknownnnuser/VEYSELSAYAR/README.md

 # Hello World!

+## I'm Veysel Sayar and a Turkey citizen

+### Currently learning solidity

-I'm Veysel Sayar and a Turkey citizen, currently I'm currently working on smart contracts, passionate about solving problems with technology and creating different solutions.
+I have passionate about solving problems with technology and creating different solutions.
+My best features are prediction about future, following new techs and  research on current technologies.